 As often as you feel inspired is my rather ambiguous answer.
 It is better to post a well-written blog once a month than a half-hearted one every week ‘because you have to’.
 Likewise, posting nothing one month and then three all at once the next isn’t ideal either.

 A great image will help to tell your story, inspire more engagement from readers and give you the opportunity to show yourself to your audience.
 From a photograph of your hands working clay at your potter’s wheel to a live action shot of you speaking at a networking event – images can feel quite personal without having to be too invasive.

 Include a call to action

 Finish the post with a couple of sentences encouraging readers to share their thoughts, opinions and experiences on the topic.
 If you want someone to make a phone call or drop in for a visit then tell how and where to find you.

 Don’t expect to do it all at once

 I’ve said it before and I will say it again – even the best writers need a process of drafting and redrafting.
 This takes time.
 I find that leaving at least a couple of hours between each draft allows my mind to refocus, making it more likely that I can spot a terrible sentence or spelling mistake.

-Once you are happy with the content do one last proof read before hitting send.
+When you are happy with the content, carry out one last check before hitting send.
 Particularly look at the areas that you know have been heavily edited as it is so easy to leave an extra word or letter behind.
 It can help to look at the copy in a different medium, try printing it off and make a note of any corrections that come up.
 If you do spot a mistake after pressing send don’t panic, simply return to the post and hit edit.
-That is one of the joys of working in a digital rather than printed format after all, being able to make corrections after the fact.
+That is one of the joys of working in a digital rather than printed format, being able to make corrections after the fact.